 If you love the look of a flowing all-down bridal hairstyle, but you don't want to be bothered with having to fight off hair in your face, a half-up-half-down 'do is for you.
 Take a step outside your comfort zone and have your hairstylist twist your front layers towards the back of your hair for added dimension.

 Spray down the twisted pieces of hair with hairspray to prevent frizzing.

-Naturally Textured Ponytail
+A Naturally Textured Ponytail

 Embrace your natural texture on your wedding day with a simple sleek pony that shows off your curls.
 Draw inspiration from this bride who also paired her hairdo with a trendy, crystal-encrusted birdcage veil.

 A Classic Chignon

 This low chignon is wrapped perfectly, like a present, and is beautifully paired with an ethereal veil.
 A style like this shows off any accessory or jewelry you may want to wear, and it goes with almost any wedding dress silhouette.

 There's something about ponytails and summer weddings that just work.
 We love the face-framing pieces that this bride decided to leave out of her tousled tendrils.
 The best part?
 This style goes from ceremony to reception to send-off without falling apart.